Demand for employees with social media skills has increased with many new possibilities:

 Social Media Specialists Jobs

 Some social media roles are oriented toward more specialized areas.
 Influencer relations managers identify, build, and manage relationships with celebrity, macro, and micro influencers to create and share brand social media content.
 Social media analysts focus on social media measurement developing systems, processes, and reporting to gather and analyze social metrics to make better decisions and optimize strategies, tactics, and content.
 A journalist social media content developer uses journalism skills to promote news brands or create news-style content for corporate brands in social media.

 Besides specific social media roles, there are various types of organizations within which social media professionals can work.
-The CMO Survey reports that three-fourths of social media activities are performed inside a company and one-fourth performed by outside agencies.
-What are the options for outside agencies?
+The CMO Survey reports that 3/4ths of social media activities are performed inside a company and 1/4th are performed by outside agencies.
+Click To Tweet What are the options for outside agencies?

 Marketing Communications Firms

 Many marketers and brand managers hire outside communications firms to create and execute their integrated marketing communications campaigns.
 Some firms have changed over the years to call themselves integrated marketing communications agencies.
 Yet, they traditionally have come from companies focused on advertising and public relations.
 Both disciplines and agencies have increased their social media services over the years and thus require social media specialists.

 Advertising agencies are hired by marketers to create, produce, and manage paid commercial messages through TV, outdoor, ratio, print, digital, and social marketing to promote products and services.
 Ad agencies can be hired to produce a single ad campaign or may be agency of record for a brand, providing multiple integrated services in an ongoing relationship.
 As a brand partner they provide strategy, implementation, and measurement.
 Today, any position in an advertising agency is required to have digital and social media knowledge and there are many specific social media positions.